Bloody Mary (South Park): Plot

 Stan, Cartman, Kyle and Ike attend karate class while Stan's dad Randy goes for a couple of drinks.
-In the class, the instructor admonishes Cartman for his lack of discipline ("You rack disiprin!"), and tells the class that true discipline comes from within.
+In the class, the instructor admonishes Cartman for his lack of discipline, and tells the class that true discipline comes from within.

 After class, an inebriated Randy drives the boys home, but he is pulled over and arrested for drunk driving.
-Randy's license is revoked, and he is ordered to perform community service and to attend Alcoholics Anonymous, where he is introduced to the twelve-step program, which leads him to believe that he is powerless to control his drinking and that alcoholism is a disease.
+Randy's driver's license is revoked, and he is ordered to perform community service and attend Alcoholics Anonymous, where he is introduced to the twelve-step program, which leads him to believe that he is powerless to control his drinking and that alcoholism is a disease.
 Randy, whom Stan describes as a "hypochondriac", then begins to drink more, since he has decided that he is in fact powerless to control it and cannot stop.
-Meanwhile, a statue of the Virgin Mary starts to bleed "out its ass" and people begin to flock around it to find a cure for their diseases.
-Randy believes it can cure his disease.

-Randy has Stan drive him to the church where the statue is, and after cutting in line, arguing that his "disease" is worse than that of others, he is drenched in the holy blood.
+Meanwhile, outside a church in Bailey, a statue of the Virgin Mary starts to bleed "out its ass" and a cardinal sent by Vatican City declares it to be a miracle.
+So, people begin to flock around it to find a cure for their diseases.
+Randy believes it can cure his disease, too.
+He has Stan drive him to the church where the statue is, and after cutting in line, arguing that his "disease" is worse than that of others, he is drenched in the holy blood.
 He jumps up and declares that he will not drink any more, and abstains from alcohol for five days.

-Pope Benedict XVI comes to investigate, and discovers that the blood is not actually coming from the statue's anus, but from its vagina.
-Since "chicks bleed out their vaginas all the time", this is no miracle.
+However, Pope Benedict XVI, who just obtained the position of the Catholic Church and is of even higher authority than cardinals, comes to investigate, and discovers that the blood is not actually coming from the statue's anus, but from its vagina.
+Since "chicks bleed out their vaginas all the time", he concludes that this is no miracle.
 Randy, disappointed, realizes that God did not "heal" him.
-At first he again declares himself powerless, and most of the other recovering alcoholics agree and rush to the bar.
+At first, he again declares himself powerless, and most of the other recovering alcoholics agree and rush to the bar.
 But Stan follows Randy and convinces him that if God did not help him, then he must have managed to stop by himself.

 Randy declares that he will never drink again.
-Stan objects to this too, claiming that if Randy completely avoids drinking, then drinking is still controlling his life and he needs to figure out how to live in moderation.
+Stan objects, however, claiming that because Randy likes to drink, if he completely avoids drinking, then drinking is still controlling his life; he must therefore figure out how to live in moderation.
 Randy puts Stan on his shoulders and walks off into the sunset while the two discuss how much drinking would be proper.